andreafabrizi/DNSProxy/README.md

 #### Version 0.1 - April 09 2009:
 * Initial release

-## WIP - features being actively worked on:
+## WIP - features being developed:
-* offer GET & POST choice on method (for all DoH and pre-DoH URLs).
-So far, only GET is supported.
-* save HEX packet structure and serve it as HTTP content from DNSP daemon priming the local cache
-* support far more than A, AAAA, CNAME and NS.
+* (in progress) support far more than A, AAAA, CNAME and NS.
 My pre-DoH test protocol supported MX, PTR and ALL types
+* (in progress) offer choice on method.
+So far only POST is supported as better privacy
+* (in progress) parallelize requests
+* (todo) add a /stats backend
+* (todo) find out why some requests encounter ";; Question section mismatch: got fantuz.net/RESERVED0/IN"
+* (todo) choose the faster response or wait and compare all parallel responses
-* add a "--resolve" option to pin DoH request to an IP address (see SNI debate on IETF mailing lists)
+* (todo) add a "--resolve" option to pin DoH request to an IP address (see SNI debate on IETF mailing lists)
-* add switch to drive the contruction of DoH vs non-DoH packets
-* find out why some requests encounter ";; Question section mismatch: got fantuz.net/RESERVED0/IN"
+* (done) save HEX packet structure and serve it as HTTP content from DNSP daemon priming the local cache
-* reduce memory impact (following TCP listener implementation, memory footprint is out of control)
+* (done) reduce memory impact (strace, gdb, valgrind)
+* (done) restore performances, currently impacted by TCP handler

+## Ideas - lower priority:
+* (todo) worth looking at QUIC, the UDP-multiplexing upcoming HTTP/3 standard.
+* (todo) implement HTTP/2 PUSH, for smoother and opportunistic DNS answers.
+Remember, there's no ID field in DOH !
+* (todo) use h2 "Warning" headers to signal events/failures
+* (todo) DNSSEC validation tests ?
+* (pending decision) to use directly NGHTTP2 in place of CURL.
+FYI CURL relies on NGHTTP2
+* (pending decision) REDIS: implement or drop
 * test build on Debian, Windows, MacOS (only tested with Ubuntu 14-18 and very old MacOS)
 * test bynary distribution on Debian, Windows, MacOS
 * add an option to provide dynamic list of blacklisted domains (to be read in from file or STDIN)
-* add choiche of http2 options, ALPN, NPN, PRIOR_KNOWLEDGE, etc.
 * add switch to leverage REUSEPORT and/or REUSEADDRESS

-## Ideas - lower priority:
-* parallelize requests, choose the faster response (in progress)
-* restore performances, currently impacted by TCP handler (optimization in progress)
-* add a /stats backend
-* implement HTTP/2 PUSH, for smoother and opportunistic DNS answers.
-Remember, there's no ID field in DOH !
-* use h2 "Warning" headers to signal events/failures
-* to use NGHTTP2 in place of CURL.
-A faster way to support H2 (anyways, CURL requires NGHTTP2)
-* DNSSEC validation tests ?
-* REDIS: implement or drop

 ## Non-inclusive DoH providers list
 * 1.1.1.1